 Here are the steps to checkmate in four moves:

 Bring your Queen out diagonally as far as she can: go to h5 square.
+Your opponent should develop his knight to c6, protecting his vulnerable pawn on e5.

 Develop your bishop to the c4 square.
 The Queen and Bishop should be attacking the black pawn on f7.
+If your opponent is not paying attention or is not aware of this sequence, they may forget to protect their f7 pawn.

 The king cannot help himself because none of his forces can render him assistance nor can he escape to a less endangered square.
 As you can see in the example, the white queen is able to deliver checkmate because of the backup from the c4 Bishop.